A BRIEF HISTORY

 01

-Industrial Control-Oriented Form Factor
+Control-Oriented Form Factor

-- Optimized for electrical-cabinet installation
+- Optimized for mounting inside electrical cabinets

-- Single-side centralized I/O layout aligned with machine cabling
+- Single-side centralized I/O, matching machine cabling

-- Supports wall-mount, DIN-rail and other industrial mounting
+- Supports wall-mount, DIN-rail, and other industrial mounting

 02

-Expandability & Compatibility
+Expandability and Compatibility

-- PCI / PCIe expansion supported
+- Supports PCI / PCIe expansion

 03

-Platform Control & Long-Term Supply
+Platform Control and Long-Term Supply

 - Industrial-grade motherboards

-- Platform version freeze support
+- Supports platform version freeze

 04

-System & Software Compatibility
+System and Software Compatibility

 - Mainstream Windows / Linux operating systems

-- Compatible with real-time / quasi-real-time system requirements
+- Compatible with real-time / near-real-time requirements